smkmrr/health-study/README.md

 # Health Study Data Analysis

 ## Overview
-This project performs a statistical analysis on a health dataset to explore relationships between lifestyle factors (age, weight, smoking status) and health metrics (systolystic blood pressure, cholesterol).
+This project performs a statistical analysis on a health dataset to explore relationships between age, weight, smoking status, systolystic blood pressure, cholesterol.

 The analysis is presented in a Jupyter Notebook (`report.ipynb`).
 To maintain a clean and modular codebase, all data processing, statistical calculations, and visualization logic are separated into Python modules within the `src/` directory.